The Destruction of Sports Infrastructure in the Gaza Sector

 indicated in its latest statement that 79 children have been martyred since

-the occupation forces were bombing a group of displaced people.
+forces were bombing a group of displaced people.

 There are hundreds of examples of the